maxsitt/insect-detect-docs/docs/index.md

 where you will have access to a free cloud GPU for fast training.
 This means all you need is a Google account, no special hardware is required.

-The **Deployment** section will give you details on each step of the processing pipeline, from on-device [detection](deployment/detection.md){target=_blank}
+The **Deployment** section contains details about each step of the processing pipeline, from on-device [detection](deployment/detection.md){target=_blank}
 and tracking, to [classification](deployment/classification.md){target=_blank}
 of the cropped insect images on your local PC and subsequent automated